quiltdata/quilt/docs/CrossAccount.md

 S3 buckets in the *DataAccount*, you can apply a bucket policy similar to the following to buckets in your *DataAccount*.

-> Quilt admins can still control which users do an do not have access to the
+> Quilt admins can still control which users do and do not have access to the
 > following bucket via Admin panel Roles and Policies.

 ```json